-Superfoods are foods that health guru love to sell to us, including things like wheatgrass, spirulina, probiotic drinks and other superfoods.
+Superfoods are foods that health guru love to sell to us alongside the benefits of exercise, including things like wheatgrass, spirulina, probiotic drinks and other superfoods.
 Whilst they are costly and sometimes only found in health food shops, there are a whole variety of superfoods that are budget friendly.

 There are plenty of everyday items at supermarkets that are packed with as many vitamins and minerals as superfoods, and you might even already have some in your kitchen cupboards.
 They don’t need to come from some exotic place and cost the earth.

 It isn’t just fresh foods that offer fantastic health benefits.
 It might come as a shock but frozen and tinned foods offer just as many, if not more.
 Frozen and tinned foods are a lot cheaper and can help you to save money on superfoods.
 For example, frozen peas are a rich source of vitamin C which helps to boost the immune system.
 Frozen berries are also just as food as fresh berries – and they carry the same health benefits.

 Top 10 Bargain Superfoods

 If you are looking to save money on superfoods then this list of 10 bargain superfoods will help you.

 Porridge is a wonderful superfood, even better than quinoa!
 Porridge oats have more fibre and a similar amount of protein.
 Beta glucan, a fibre found in oats, can also help lower blood cholesterol, reducing risks of stroke and heart attack.